Distributed and Secure Kernel-Based Quantum Machine Learning: Distributed Secure Computation of Kernels

 \subsection{Security of Protocol}

-In our proposed adversarial model, clients such as Alice and Bob, along with the server, are semi-honest.
-They adhere to the defined protocol yet may attempt to infer additional information from the data they handle.
-A helper entity, deemed a semi-honest third party, guarantees the integrity of the quantum states used in communication, similar to protocols implementing secure multi-party computation (SMPC) \cite{yao1982protocols}.
-The server is explicitly characterized as non-colluding with the clients, consistent with established norms in distributed and federated architectures.
+In our proposed adversarial model, clients, including Alice and Bob, as well as the server, are semi-honest.
+They adhere to the defined protocol, yet may attempt to infer additional information from the data they handle.
+A helper entity, deemed a semi-honest third-party, guarantees the integrity of the quantum states used in communication, similar to protocols implementing secure multi-party computation (SMPC) \citep{yao1982protocols}.
+The server is explicitly characterized as non-colluding with the clients, consistent with established norms in distributed and federated architectures \citep{swaminathan2024pp,hannemann2024private}.

 In our setup, each client processes exclusively their own data and cannot access information from other clients, effectively mitigating the risk of adversarial clients learning the data from honest input parties.
-The non-colluding server, does not know the series of encodings applied on the original data, and hence can't reconstruct the original classical data from the quantum data it receives, since it doesn't know how to measure it.
+The non-colluding server does not know the series of encodings applied to the original data and hence cannot reconstruct the original classical data from the quantum data it receives since it does not know how to measure it.
 It only learns the kernel matrix reflecting similarities between participants' data.
 However, since the labels are obfuscated and are irrelevant to model training, the server gains no knowledge beyond the similarity distribution pertaining to obscured labels.
 Further, following the same argument, we note that in the case of the presence of colluding malicious clients and a non-colluding malicious server, the non-adversarial clients' data remain private.
 However, malicious participants can affect the accuracy of the model.

-An adversarial third party attempting to eavesdrop on the quantum data would face significant challenges due to the no-cloning theorem \cite{wootters1982single}, which prohibits the duplication of quantum information without destroying the original information.
-In the event of interception, the malicious entity would need to generate and transmit its own quantum data to the server.
-This can be effectively detected if clients and the server intermittently exchange predetermined random quantum states, enabling the server to check for any discrepancies indicative of interference \cite{sheng2017distributed}.
-Additionally, the utility of intercepted data is limited for the third party, as the encoding of data for transmission is randomized, and only known to the clients through the pre-shared seed.
+An adversarial third-party attempting to eavesdrop on the quantum data would face significant challenges due to the no-cloning theorem \citep{wootters1982single}, which prohibits the duplication of quantum information without destroying the original information.
+In the event of interception, the adversarial entity would need to generate and transmit its own quantum data to the server.
+This can be effectively detected if clients and the server periodically exchange predetermined random quantum states, allowing the server to check for any discrepancies indicative of interference \citep{sheng2017distributed}.
+Additionally, the utility of intercepted data is limited for the third-party as the encoding of data for transmission is randomized and only known to the clients through the pre-shared seed.